 A: All sales are final with any purchase.

-Questions about selling your gown
+Questions about selling your wedding dress

 A: Please call the store to check if we are currently accepting consignment gowns.
 MarWin Bridal reserves a limited space for our consignment section and are sometimes unable to accept new incoming consignment.
 If our racks are full, we will add you to our consignor waiting list and call you once space is available.